 GrantWatch ID#: 130289

-To qualify for grantmaking support from The Pittsburgh Foundation's discretionary funds, your nonprofit organization must be:
+To qualify for grantmaking support from The Pittsburgh Foundation's discretionary funds, applying nonprofit organizations must be:

 - Located within Allegheny County or demonstrate service to Allegheny County residents.

 - Designated by the IRS as a 501(c)(3) organization.
-(If your organization does not have 501(c)(3) status, you may apply utilizing a fiscal sponsor.)
+(If the organization does not have 501(c)(3) status, it may apply utilizing a fiscal sponsor.)

 More on eligibility: https://pittsburghfoundation.org/funding-eligibility

 The Foundation awards grants through its discretionary grant-making cycle four times a year.
 Please be aware of grant cycles when considering the timing of your application.
 It may take six to eight weeks from the date of initial inquiry to be invited to submit a full application.

 Letter of Inquiry: May 2, 2018 (by 5:00 PM)